 Youkobo

-speaking hosts who organize the annual outdoor art festival as well as micro
+speaking hosts, aside of the residency work they also organize the annual outdoor art festival as well as micro

 residencies.
-Close by is a nature reserve park and eco friendly shinto shrine.
+Close-by there is a nature reserve park and eco friendly shinto shrine.

 Artist Run Spaces & Exceptional Exhibition Spaces